ParishKhan/awesome-OpenSourcePhotography/CONTRIBUTING.md

 - Check your spelling and grammar.
 - Tool must be open source.
 - The pull request and commit should have a useful title.
+- Tools that heavily rely on external AI systems are not allowed.

 Thank you for your suggestions!